RRK1004/Mqtt_FileMonitor/README.md

          'touch <filename>'

     Output :
-        'File /root/FileMonitor/text.txt has been modified.
+        'File /root/FileMonitor/text.txt has been modified.'

-         Folder modified /root/FileMonitor/text.txt has been modified 19.16 KB.'
+         'Folder modified /root/FileMonitor/text.txt has been modified 19.16 KB.'

 -  File Deletion :
     It uses the on_deleted method , When a file or folder is deleted and print with the size